 - ¼ cup runny honey

-- 4 tablespoons oil, or melted butter
+- ¼ cup vegetable oil, or melted butter

-- 4-5 cups whole wheat superfine flour
+- 4 to 5 cups whole wheat flour, superfine or finely ground

 - 2 teaspoons salt